 Once you choose a service model, you and your support staff will create an Individual Service Plan (ISP).
 The ISP will list the steps you need to take to reach your goals.
 Your Individual Service Plan is submitted to BHDDH for approval each year.
 If you need behavioral health services, you will have to apply for these services separately.
-Refer to pages 2, 7, 18 and 21 to find providers.
+Refer to pages 12, 15, 17, and 21. to find providers.

-The following supports may be available to you through your DD provider :
+The following supports may be available to you through your DD provider:

 - Case management

 - Supported employment

 - Integrated day and community activities

 - Transportation

 - Community and residential supports

 - Emergency assistance

+- Access the Transition Timeline for Caregivers and Youth.

-If you are found not eligible for services and would like an administrative review of that decision, send a written request for review, within 30 days of receiving your decision letter, to the attention of Cynthia Fusco, Division of Developmental Disabilities, 6 Harrington Rd, Cranston, RI 02920-3080 or send email to
+If you are found not eligible for services and would like an administrative review of that decision, send a written request for review, within 30 days of receiving your decision letter, to the attention of Cynthia Fusco, Division of Developmental Disabilities, 6 Harrington Rd, Cranston, RI 02920-3080 or send email to cynthia.fusco@bhddh.ri.go